tensorflow/docs/site/en/api_docs/api_docs/python/tf/arg_min.md

 * <b>`input`</b>: A `Tensor`.
 Must be one of the following types: `float32`, `float64`, `int64`, `int32`, `uint8`, `uint16`, `int16`, `int8`, `complex64`, `complex128`, `qint8`, `quint8`, `qint32`, `half`.
 * <b>`dimension`</b>: A `Tensor`.
 Must be one of the following types: `int32`, `int64`.
-    int32 or int64, 0 <= dimension < rank(input).
-Describes
+    int32 or int64, must be in the range `[-rank(input), rank(input))`.
-    which dimension of the input Tensor to reduce across.
+    Describes which dimension of the input Tensor to reduce across.
 For vectors, use dimension = 0.
 * <b>`output_type`</b>: An optional `tf.DType` from: `tf.int32, tf.int64`.
 Defaults to `tf.int64`.
 * <b>`name`</b>: A name for the operation (optional).